 Renewable energy courses are readily available online for professionals and novices at both basic and advanced levels.
 Read this article to learn about some of the skills and credentials that can be earned by studying this topic.

-Numerous opportunities are available for students to take renewable energy courses online, whether in pursuit of a certificate, an undergraduate degree, a graduate degree or for personal interest.
+Numerous opportunities are available for students to take renewable energy courses online, whether in pursuit of a certificate, undergraduate degree, graduate degree or personal interest.
 Certificates and degrees are also offered at various levels in specialized areas of renewable energy, such as hybrid vehicle mechanics or energy management technology; these programs generally have some prerequisite classes.

 Some courses and programs include the training process to become accredited as a Leadership in Energy and Environmental Design (LEED) professional.
 This accreditation can be earned by those with renewable energy experience and novices alike.

 Other renewable energy courses are non-credit and provide training to professionals with backgrounds in architecture, mechanics or engineering.
 Students learn simple, immediate ways in which homes and everyday activities can be made energy-efficient.

 Algebra or an equivalent math class is a common prerequisite for online renewable energy courses.
 Students may be required to purchase printed textbooks in addition to having Internet access; these may be available at a discount from their school.

 The following descriptions are for some popular renewable energy classes available online.